adaptive-learning/flocs/README.md

           $ ./manage.py makemigrations
           $ ./manage.py migrate

-  * If you are working on frontend, you need to start the testing server and run `grunt watch` task to automatically apply all changes into a development build (cancatenating html partials, JavaScript and CSS files, compiling index.html, etc.).
+  * If you are working on frontend, you need to start the testing server and run `grunt work` task to automatically apply all changes into a development build (cancatenating html partials, JavaScript and CSS files, compiling index.html, etc.).
 This can be done by a single command:

           $ ./manage.py gruntserver